5 Thoughts: Silver Divorce or Ready to Reconcile?

 Were the little idiosyncrasies the traits which attracted you in the first place?
 Can those now annoying and irritating peculiarities be handled in a non-confrontational way to refresh the relationship?

 Friends and family may not be aware of what’s going on inside your home.
 Intergenerationally, values are different.
 Are the issues many and monumental or one irrational nagging problem and no one listening?

 Bring a trusted mutual friend to the table.
 Maybe that conversation is with the collaborative lawyer, maybe the family lawyer and a family specialist, or maybe alone with a family counsellor.

 4. Same old same old?

-Draft a list all the grievances held by both spouses.
+Draft a list of all the grievances held by both spouses.
 Then focus only on future solutions with no rehashing of old complaints.
-Here’s a few to start with:
+Here are a few to start with:

 5. Could Reconciliation be a Possibility?

 Involve an impartial financial planner who knows about the allocation of resources, better investment vehicles, business downsizing.
 Ask the question: is this life- long investment in each other be worth saving?